Rosewill RGB80 review – best cheap RGB keyboard

-RGB keyboards are becoming ever so popular this year.
-Typically aimed towards PC gamers, RGB keyboards give users an ability to customize and change their backlighting to fit their mood or video game.
+RGB mechanical keyboards are becoming ever so popular this year.
+Typically aimed towards PC gaming, RGB mechanical keyboards give users an ability to customize and change their backlighting to fit their mood or video game.
 Today we’ll look at a hands-on review of the Rosewill RGB80 BR, which is a great cheap RGB mechanical keyboard in a tenkeyless form factor.
-If you decide that this keyboard isn’t for you, take a look at the best keyboards on the market to find something else that suits you.
+If you decide that this keyboard isn’t for you, take a look at our list of the best mechanical keyboards to date here.

 Rosewill RGB80 Unboxing

-The keyboard arrives in pretty standard mechanical keyboard packaging.
+The Rosewill RGB80 arrives in pretty standard mechanical keyboard packaging.

 Here are all the unpacked components from the box.
 The RGB80BR mechanical keyboard, braided mini-USB cable, keyboard software, translucent keyboard keys, keycap puller, and instruction manual.

-The RGB80 has suble branding on the side of the keyboard, as well as on the spacebar.
+The Rosewill RGB80 has subtle branding on the side of the keyboard, as well as on the spacebar.
 The outer case of the keyboard has a rubberized texture.

 On the underside of the keyboard, you can see thick rubber pads to prevent slipping.
 The RGB80 has 3-way cable routing from under the keyboard.

-When this keyboard was first released, the software only allowed you to use ~230 different colors.
-With the latest version of the software, you now can choose from 16.8 million different colors.
+When this mechanical keyboard was first released, the software only allowed you to use ~230 different colors.
+With the latest version of the software, you now can choose from 16.8 million different colors!

 The first gaming mode lights the W, A, S, D, spacebar, enter, arrow keys, and F8-F12.
 In the 2nd gaming zone mode, all the previous keys stay lit as well as Tab, CapsLock, Shift, Ctrl, Alt, and the numbers 1 through 0, as well as “`”.

 And here’s an example with red backlighting enabled.
-You can see that the blue “Gaming mode” LED indicator light is enabled.
+You can see that the illuminated “Gaming mode” LED indicator light is enabled.
 More on that later.